HaugPixel/AdventOfCode/README.md

 # AdventOfCode

-Here are my solution for Avent of Code 2020
+Here are my solutions for Advent of Code 2020!